Often, people use the terms “remarketing” and “retargeting interchangeably, but there are some significant differences that you should know.

 You can take into consideration the following parameters for on-site targeting:

-- Targeting depending on the product the person has interacted with but doesn’t buy.
+- Targeting depends on the product the person has interacted with but doesn’t buy.

 - Try targeting depending on how they have found your website.
 These modes can include – social media, web search, or other inbound events.